andremann/SKG-IF/docs/source/organisations.rst

 Organisations
 #############
-The entity **Organization** is to represent academic institutions, research centers, funders, or any other institutions taking part to the research process.
+The entity :ref:`Organisation <Organisation>` represents academic institutions, research centers, funders, or any other institutions taking part to the research process.

 Properties